-The Contracts, which are offered continuously, are distributed by Allianz Life Financial Services, LLC (ALFS), a wholly owned subsidiary of Allianz Life Insurance Company of North America.
+The Contracts, which are offered continuously, are distributed by Allianz Life Financial Services, LLC (ALFS), a wholly owned subsidiary of Allianz Life Insurance Company of North America (Allianz Life).

-ALFS sells annuity contracts issued by Allianz Life primarily through "wholesaling," in which ALFS sells contracts through a large group of mostly non-affiliated broker/dealer firms.
+ALFS sells annuity contracts issued by Allianz Life of New York primarily through "wholesaling," in which ALFS sells contracts through a large group of mostly non-affiliated broker/dealer firms.
 Currently, ALFS has agreements with approximately 506 retail broker/dealers to sell its contracts.